Calathea musaica Care Indoors; Watering, Light, Fertilizer, Repotting, Common Problems

 Calathea musaica Problems & Remedies

-Calathea musaica Network problems are drooping leaves, yellow leaves, plant dying, brown leaf tips, washed out leaves, pests and diseases among others.
+Calathea musaica Network problems are drooping leaves, plant dying, yellow leaves, curling leaves, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Drooping leaves

-Drooping leaves on Calathea Network are due to dry air, inconsistent watering, soggy soil and being pot-bound.
+Drooping leaves on Calathea musaica are caused by dry air, inconsistent watering, soggy soil, temperature stress, being pot-bound among others.

 How to fix it